Plant disease: Phytomyxea

 Some slime molds in Phytomyxea cause important diseases, including clubroot in cabbage and its relatives and powdery scab in potatoes.
 These are caused by species of Plasmodiophora and Spongospora, respectively.

 Bacteria

+Pathogenic bacteria

-Most bacteria that are associated with plants are actually saprotrophic and do no harm to the plant itself.
-However, a small number, around 100 known species, are able to cause disease.
-Bacterial diseases are much more prevalent in subtropical and tropical regions of the world.
+Most bacteria associated with plants are saprotrophic and do no harm to the plant itself.
+However, a small number, around 100 known species, cause disease, especially in subtropical and tropical regions of the world.

-Most plant pathogenic bacteria are rod-shaped (bacilli).
-In order to be able to colonize the plant they have specific pathogenicity factors.
-Five main types of bacterial pathogenicity factors are known: uses of cell wall–degrading enzymes, toxins, effector proteins, phytohormones and exopolysaccharides.

-Pathogens such as Erwinia species use cell wall–degrading enzymes to cause soft rot.
-Agrobacterium species change the level of auxins to cause tumours with phytohormones.
-Exopolysaccharides are produced by bacteria and block xylem vessels, often leading to the death of the plant.
+Most plant pathogenic bacteria are bacilli.
+Erwinia uses cell wall–degrading enzymes to cause soft rot.
+Agrobacterium changes the level of auxins to cause tumours with phytohormones.

-Bacteria control the production of pathogenicity factors via quorum sensing.